12 Simple but Powerful Ways You Can Support Vets

 Laura Gangi Pond/Shutterstock

 If donating financially is more your speed, there is no shortage of organizations that can use your support.
 Worthy organizations include Hope for the Warriors (founded by military wives for post–9/11 service members bearing psychological and physical wounds), Iraq and Afghanistan Veterans of America (supporting the 2.4 million veterans of Iraq and Afghanistan for their lifetime after deployment), The Gary Sinise Foundation (led by celebrity Gary Sinise with a mission to create unique and effective programs that serve veterans and their families in a variety of ways), and Wounded Warriors Family Support (with the mission of supporting the family of those injured or killed in combat situations).
 Here’s a more extensive list of charities that support veterans.
 These are 30 places that offer vets free meals on Veterans Day.

 Pay a visit

 Visiting a wounded veteran in the hospital is a meaningful way to express gratitude for their service on your behalf.
-Not every veteran has family who is able to visit, and days spent recovering without others to talk to or visit with can feel like years.
+Not every veteran has family who are able to visit, and days spent recovering without others to talk to or visit with can feel like years.
 Consider visiting a veteran as a family to teach your children about the true sacrifices of those who serve, as well as to provide a history lesson.
 This is one small act of kindness that will last beyond the moments spent at the bedside of someone who has served.
-These 21 random acts of kindness have changed people’s lives.

 Send a care package